SecurityEssentials/Teams2NVivo/index.md

 ## Instructions

 These instructions are importing from Teams to Windows NVivo 12.
-Zoom and Mac users may need to adjust them for your own situation (and yes, the converter supports Zoom transcripts)
+Zoom and Mac users may need to adjust them for your own situation (and yes, the converter supports Zoom VTT file transcripts)

 * Record your interview in Teams, creating a transcript